vand3rlinden/vand3rlinden.github.io/content/post/m365-protect-against-aitm-phishing.md

 [Attack simulation training using Microsoft Defender for Office 365](https://vand3rlinden.com/post/mdo-attack-simulation/) or other platforms, such as **Knowbe4**, allows organizations to run real-world phishing simulations and educate users on how to spot suspicious links, spoofed login pages, or unexpected MFA prompts.

 ## Phishing-Resistant MFA
 Not all MFA methods are created equal.
 Most AiTM attacks work because they can intercept standard MFA flows like SMS or app-based codes.
 To defend effectively, organizations should enforce phishing-resistant MFA methods such as: FIDO2 security keys, these hardware-based tokens that are inherently resistant to AiTM attacks.
 This is because FIDO2 authentication is bound to the specific origin (i.e., the legitimate website or application).
-A sign-in attempt on a different surface — such as a phishing site — will fail if the origin does not match.
+A sign-in attempt on a different surface, such as a phishing site, will fail if the origin does not match.
 This effectively prevents credentials from being reused on malicious or unauthorized platforms.

 [Enable passkeys (FIDO2) for your organization](https://learn.microsoft.com/en-us/entra/identity/authentication/how-to-enable-passkey-fido2)